SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_CreditSuisse.md

 ## Credit Suisse
 <br><br>
-UBS unfortunately does not make interest rates available online.
+Unfortunately, UBS doesn't offer their interest rates online on their website.
 Reference is made to the fact that these should be requested.
-For this reason, we have requested the interest rates of Credit Suisse here.
-They provide these online.
+Consequently, we've sought out the interest rates from Credit Suisse, as they provide them online.

 <br><br><br><br>